RicNord/intropy/{{cookiecutter.project_slug}}/README.md

 ## Development

-To list availible commands for your convenience:
+To list available commands for your convenience:

 ```shell
 make help